tbrugz/queryon/web/doc/queries.md

 * `[SOURCE|TARGET]_COLOR` - source/target color, value should be a valid [web color](https://en.wikipedia.org/wiki/Web_colors), e.g.: `#ccc`
 * `[SOURCE|TARGET]_SIZE` - source/target size, default is `1`

+Default implementation of graphs visualization uses the [Sigma.js javascript library](http://sigmajs.org/).

 **map**

 Query results may be visualized as a map.
 To that end, a Geojson map should be accessible from the QueryOn instalation and each feature should have an `id` property.
 Also, the query should have a column named `GEOM_ID` so that the map feature and the query result's row may be matched.
 Once matched, the fill color of the feature will change according toi the selected column value.

+Default implementation of maps visualization uses the [Google Maps API](https://developers.google.com/maps/) and the [Mapproc framework](https://bitbucket.org/tbrugz/mapproc).

+**chart**

+Queries may be visualized as charts with any column that is numeric, so no special column names need to be used.

+Default implementation of charts visualization uses the [d3.js javascript library](http://d3js.org/).